epos-eu/opensource-docker/README.md

 ## Installation

-Download the binary file according to your OS at the following link: https://epos-ci.brgm.fr/epos/opensource-docker/-/packages
+Download the binary file according to your OS.

 Give permissions on `epos-docker-cli` file and move on binary folder from a Terminal (in Linux/MacOS):